-The Oshkosh Public Museum has long been a popular destination for groups of all types.
+The Oshkosh Public Museum has long been a popular destination for groups of all types, inlcuding adults and youths.
 Make your group reservations in advance to take advantage of the many group benefits.
-Call today at 920-236-5763, or email email@example.com, to get the adventure started!
+Call today at 920.236.5799, or email firstname.lastname@example.org or click on the Group Tour Inquiry Form link to get the adventure started!

 Groups enter and leave through the Museum main entrance on the south side of the building.
-The group leader should check-in and pay at the Museum Store prior to bringing in the students.
+The group leader should check-in and pay at the Museum Store prior to bringing in the group.
 The entrance can become crowded with large groups, so please be patient while we orient individual groups.
-A limited number of coat hangers are available and it is recommended to leave coats and other personal items on the bus, weather permitting.
-If your group brings bag lunches, Museum staff will collect and store them until your designated lunch time.
+A limited number of coat hangers are available and it is recommended to leave coats and other personal items on a bus or in a car.

 A bus unloading and loading zone is available just outside of the entrance.
 Bus parking is available in the RiverValley Church parking lot, directly across from the Museum on High Avenue.

-Let us know in advance if you would like to eat lunch at the Museum.
-Use of lunchroom space is available by reservation only and is limited to groups of 40 or less.
-In the spring and summer months, large groups are welcome to picnic outside on the Museum grounds.
+The Museum does not have lunchroom space available to eat lunch indoors.
+In the spring and summer months, weather permitting, large groups are welcome to picnic outside on the Museum grounds.
 All groups must bring their own lunches.

 A favorite among visiting groups, we also have an excellent Museum Store with many affordable souvenirs, from postcards and old-fashioned toys to children's books and historic photographs.

 - Make a pre-visit if possible before bringing your group to familiarize yourself with the building and exhibits.
 A gallery guide is also available on our website.

 - Plan for about one and a half hours to see the Museum.
 This includes seeing temporary exhibits, our interactive People of the Waters, Grandma's Attic and Pioneer Log Cabin exhibits, viewing the Apostles Clock, and visiting the Museum Store.